-- 1. The PMA must be clearly outlined, and the subject property identified on a map. - 2.
-The narrative must describe the approximate market area boundaries relative to the subject site and provide their rationale, taking into account the following: - a. political and natural boundaries; - b. socioeconomic characteristics; - c. the experience of the comparable multifamily developments; and - d. the overall perception of the desirability of renting in the proposed development (based on interviews and research).

-Projects that have larger PMAs or unusual boundary shapes must have a detailed explanation.
-The PMA must be as homogeneous and proportioned as possible.

-- 3. Gross demand from the primary market must be carefully defined to limit the effect of the overlapping population concentrations. - 4.
-Analysts may not simply use a radius.
+- The PMA must be clearly outlined, and the subject property identified on a map. - The narrative must describe the approximate market area boundaries relative to the subject site and provide their rationale, taking into account the following: - political and natural boundaries; - socioeconomic characteristics; - the experience of the comparable multifamily developments; and - the overall perception of the desirability of renting in the proposed development (based on interviews and research). - Projects that have larger PMAs or unusual boundary shapes must have a detailed explanation.
+The PMA must be as homogeneous and proportioned as possible. - Gross demand from the primary market must be carefully defined to limit the effect of the overlapping population concentrations. - Analysts may not simply use a radius.
 Use of the gravity model is appropriate in rural areas.